 At home I laid down and drifted in and out of sleep from the anesthesia.
 I used a reusable compress mask that went around my nose and not directly on it—trust me, any pressure on your nose is painful.
-And the ones that they give you at the hospital are awful because they leak, so I’m glad I preordered my own after reading about this in a facebook Septoplasty Recovery group.
+And the ones that they give you at the hospital are awful because they leak water, so I’m glad I preordered my own after reading about it online.

 I tried to eat, but my front teeth were sore, so I stuck to liquids and yogurt.
 I definitely used the pain meds that were prescribed to me when the local anesthetic wore off.
 I also took a capsule of turmeric/curcumin which is an anti inflammatory supplement known to reduce swelling.

-I also caved today and got a humidifier to help me sleep better at night and to keep my mouth and throat less dry.
 Prior to bed I took my first hot shower since the night prior to my surgery with the shower head turned away and it felt great!
 The hot steam offered temporary relief to my clogged nostrils and I was able to tease my nose with some fresh air.